 base64UrlEncode(header) + "." + base64UrlEncode(payload),

 )If anyone modifies a single character in the header or payload, the signature won’t match.
-The verifier recomputes the signature with the known secret/public key and compares.
+The verifier uses the public key to verify — they never need the private key.

 Standard Claims#